BROOKLYN

 All digital content created or obtained by members of the St. Joseph's University faculty and staff and disseminated by electronic means, subject to the exceptions stated in this policy, must be made accessible to the widest range of users, including those with the more common sensory, motor and cognitive disabilities, by adopting as a minimum all requirements of World Wide Web Consortium’s Web Content Accessibility Guidelines (WCAG) 2.1 standards.

-The policy will be introduced in phases.
-This first phase includes any new digital content created or obtained, and disseminated after creation of this policy.
-Additional phases of the policy will include, at a minimum; remediation of content created or obtained before creation of this policy, as well as existing hardware, software and the procurement of digital products and services.
 This policy is a living document that will change over time as digital content changes.
 Policy changes will be communicated to the University community and training opportunities will be provided whenever changes to the policy take place.

 Digital accessibility is the practice of creating (or obtaining) and disseminating digital content that is usable by all students, employees and other stakeholders of St. Joseph's University.
 While accessibility is necessary for individuals with disabilities to understand, navigate and contribute to digital content, it is beneficial for everyone.
 Digital accessibility is proactive, taking into consideration how users will use and perceive digital information as part of the creation and delivery of materials.
 Digital accessibility makes websites and digital content accessible to users with auditory, cognitive, neurological, physical, speech and visual impairments, both temporary and permanent.
-In addition, digital accessibility is beneficial for users limited by the size of the screen they are using to access the material, by the environment they are in when accessing material (i.e. bright sunlight or not able to listen to audio), or by a limited internet connection.
+In addition, digital accessibility is beneficial for users limited by the size of the screen they are using to access the material, by the environment they are in when accessing material (i.e. bright sunlight or not able to listen to audio), or by a limited Internet connection.

 Accessibility is a shared concern for anyone in the St. Joseph's University community who has a hand in creating, obtaining, sharing and publishing digital resources.
 Each faculty, administrator, staff member, or student organization who obtains, designs, develops, recommends, procures or manages digital content and/or resources is subject to and has responsibilities under this policy.